loganmarchione/loganmarchione.com/content/posts/2022/11p1/index.md

 +----------------------------------------------------------------------------------------------------------+
 ```

 Once I get to the [post-installation](https://wiki.archlinux.org/title/installation_guide#Post-installation) section of the installation, I use an [Ansible playbook](https://github.com/loganmarchione/ansible-arch-linux) to setup my packages, desktop, settings, etc...
-This allows me to keep my desktop and laptop setup consistent.
+This allows me to keep my desktop and laptop setups consistent.

+# Usage

 I've been using it on and off for about a week.
+I run KDE Plasma, so it's very customizable, and I was able to tweak power settings, Bluetooth, trackpad speed, etc...

 # Conclusion

+No complaints so far!
+I need to pickup a sleeve and maybe a few adapters (DisplayPort and VGA come to mind).

 \-Logan